Jack Earl (Australian sailor)

-Jack Beaumont Earl OAM (1908 – 1994), was an Australian sailor and noted marine artist.
+Jack Beaumont Earl OAM (1908–1994), was an Australian sailor and noted marine artist.
 He achieved fame as the captain of the Kathleen Gillett, the second Australian yacht to sail around the world.
-He was also one of the founders of the Sydney to Hobart Yacht Race.
+He was also one of the founders of the Sydney to Hobart Yacht Race and the Cruising Yacht Club of Australia.

 Early life

 Jack Beaumont Earl was born in Durban, South Africa, in 1908 before emigrating to Australia in 1911.
 His childhood was spent on Darnley Island in the Torres Strait where his father was an administrator and schoolteacher.
 Earl learnt to sail with the Islander children in dugout canoes and in pearling luggers around the islands of northern Australia.
 Schooling required a move to Sydney.

 As a young man, Earl earned a living as an artist for the newspapers Truth and the Sunday Times.

 In 1933 Earl married the school teacher and author Kathleen Gillett.
 Gillett was from a seafaring family.
 At the time of his marriage Earl was living on a cabin boat at Rushcutters Bay.

 Earl and Kathleen had two children, Mick and Maris.